When Time Ran Out: Shooting

 Filming started 8 February 1979 on the Big Island of Hawaiʻi.
 The primary location was the Kona Surf Resort (today known as the Outrigger Kona Resort and Spa), which served as the film's fictional Kalaleu Gilmore Hotel.
 The exterior scenes of Bob Spangler walking on the floor of the volcano were shot at both the Kilauea Iki crater, and the Halemaʻumaʻu Crater (which was radically altered during the April, 2018 eruption).
 The scenes of the convoy of vehicles escaping were largely filmed on Old Mamalahoa highway, near the Hawai'i Tropical Botanical Garden.
 The film was rife with production problems.
-While it was initially budgeted at $20,000,000, Warner Bros. cut the budget drastically half way through the production, compromising the remaining filming, and notably, the critical special effects work.
+While it was initially budgeted at $20,000,000, Warner Bros. cut the budget drastically halfway through the production, compromising the remaining filming, and notably, the critical special effects work.
 Legendary special effects technician L.B.
 Abbott, who had helmed effects for Allen's previous box office hits, The Poseidon Adventure and The Towering Inferno, had very little budget left to produce the effects, resulting in sub-standard results (a more elaborate volcano model and matte paintings were planned, but scrapped due to budget, as was a miniature of the hotel complex which was to be exploded for the finale).
-During filming, Holden, who was ill and battling alcoholism, was sidelined by director Goldstone for being under the influence of alcohol, and presenting a danger to himself and others during complicated a stunt sequence involving a bridge.
+During filming, Holden, who was ill and battling alcoholism, was sidelined by director Goldstone for being under the influence of alcohol, and presenting a danger to himself and others during a complicated stunt sequence involving a bridge.
 Newman, contractually obliged to do another Allen film after Inferno, was unenthusiastic about appearing.
 In a 1998 interview with Larry King, when asked if he ever regretted making any film, Newman bitterly responded "that volcano movie."
 However, it is believed his salary for this film was used to start up his Newman's Own company.

-Release and Reception
+Release and reception

+When Time Ran Out... was released on March 28, 1980, and it was panned by critics.
+Gene Siskel and Roger Ebert selected the film as one of their "dogs of the year" in a 1980 episode of Sneak Previews.
+On Metacritic, it has a 25/100 based on 5 critics, indicating "generally unfavorable reviews.

-When Time Ran Out... was released ten days after the Mount St. Helens volcanic eruption, on March 28, 1980, and performed poorly at the box office.
-The film grossed only $3,763,988, against a $10,000,000 budget.
-Film critic Leonard Maltin's annual publication of capsule film reviews dubbed the film "When Ideas Ran Out" or "The Blubbering Inferno".
+The film performed poorly at the box office, grossing only $3,763,988 against a $20 million budget.
+Film critic Leonard Maltin's annual publication of capsule film reviews dubbed the film "'When Ideas Ran Out' or 'The Blubbering Inferno.'"
 A story in TV Guide observed that "with cheesy special effects (even the volcano isn't convincing, considering the film cost $20 million) and a hole-ridden script, this film offers precious little to like."

-Gene Siskel and Roger Ebert selected the film as one of their "dogs of the year" in a 1980 episode of Sneak Previews.

 The film was nominated for an Academy Award for Best Costume Design.